coap-security/liboscore/doc/guides/demo_peertopeer.md

   and copy the respective outputs to the two terminals.

   Note that these contexts can not be used twice, as doing so results in nonce reuse and thus cryptographic doom.
-  If you restart any of the boards, please modify the secret and distribute the new security contexts.
+  Before you enter any of that again, please modify the secret and distribute the new security contexts.

 * In order to find a usable destination address, you'll need to tell the boards which LEDs to switch.